gmcninch-tufts/math51-spring2022/problem-sets/PS01--ODEs-via-integration.md

 1. A correct answer does not guarantee credit.

    Your goal in answering a problem should be to convince the grader of comprehension.
-Given that no assignments will be proctored and that there are many online tools available, a correct answer without work shown does little to demonstrate understanding and may receive little to no credit.
 In short: Show your work!

 2. Use your words!

    Many problems in this course can be answered purely in math terms.
 While that may at times be sufficient, it is often helpful to use words between steps and to use words to justify choices made in solving a problem.
-(In the future we will post solutions which may serve as examples in this regard.)

-3. Neatness of work will be included in homework grades.
+3. Legibility of work is important.

    It is important that the graders can clearly read the work.
 If work cannot be read or easily followed, then the grader may not be